peter1255/RBM_chem/README.md

 ## VERSION DETAILS

 This is a fork of https://github.com/meownoid/tensorfow-rbm with many improvements:
+- Updated to TensorFlow v2.0.
 - Created Tanh RBM, ReLU RBM, Leaky ReLU RBM, and Gaussian-Gaussian RBM.
 - Implemented generative modeling to the RBM: able to simulate and generate new configurations after sampling.
-- Added sigma (variance of visible units) parameter.
 - Added log-likelihood during training.
 - Added capability to test the model during training.
 - Implemented annealed importance sampling and persistent contrastive divergence algorithms.